Tail behavior of sums and differences of log-normal random variables: Numerics

 Let

-Since $F(x)$ does not depend on $\Lambda$, the optimal variance reduction is obtained by minimizing $V(\Lambda,x)$ as a function of $\Lambda$.
-Our idea is to obtain an explicit estimate by replacing the probability in the previous expression by an asymptotically equivalent expression given in Theorem \ref{gen.thm}.
-In other words, we compute an approximation to the optimal $\Lambda$ by minimizing
+Since $F(x)$ does not depend on ${\veee\Lambda}$, the optimal variance reduction is obtained by minimizing $V({\veee\Lambda},x)$ as a function of ${\veee\Lambda}$.
+Our idea is to obtain an explicit estimate by replacing the probability in the previous expression by an asymptotically equivalent expression given in Theorem~\ref{gen.thm}.
+In other words, we compute an approximation to the optimal ${\veee\Lambda}$ by minimizing

-To obtain the expression above, we have omitted all the factors in the formula in Theorem \ref{gen.thm}, which do not depend on $\Lambda$, and have also taken the logarithm of the resulting expression.
-To solve for the optimal value of $\Lambda$ (we will denote it by $\Lambda^*$), we first formulate the first order condition, and then multiply the resulting expression by the matrix $\cm$.
-This gives
+To obtain the expression above, we have omitted all the factors in the formula in Theorem~\ref{gen.thm}, which do not depend on ${\veee\Lambda }$, and have also taken the logarithm of the resulting expression.
+The optimal value ${\veee\Lambda}^*$ of ${\veee\Lambda}$ can be found by solving the following system of equations: